Robinson Armament XCR

 The Robinson Armament Co.
-XCR is a multi-caliber, gas piston weapon system developed by Robinson Armament Co. for U.S. Special Operations Command (SOCOM) to satisfy the requirements of the SOF Combat Assault Rifle, or SCAR competition, but was disqualified on a technicality due to late delivery of blank firing adapters.
-Robinson Armament continued development and the XCR is now being offered to law enforcement, the military and general public.
-Deliveries of the rifle began in mid-2006.
-The XCR was displayed to U.S. Army officials during an invitation-only Industry Day on November 13, 2008.
-The goal of the Industry Day was to review current carbine technology prior to writing formal requirements for a future replacement for the M4 Carbine.
+XCR is a multi-caliber, gas piston weapon system developed by Robinson Armament Co. for U.S. Special Operations Command (SOCOM) to fill the requirements of the SOF Combat Assault Rifle, or SCAR competition, but was disqualified due to the manufacturer failing to provide blank firing adapters on time.
+It has been offered to law enforcement, the military, and the general public since 2006.

 Overview

 The XCR utilizes a heavy duty bolt and extractor connected to a long stroke type gas piston.
 The bolt and extractor are designed and patented by Robinson Arms, and promoted as offering higher performance over eight lug M16/M4 type bolts.
-Other features include a folding stock which eases storage space consumption and deploying from a vehicle, in addition to telescoping M4 Carbine style stocks for those who prefer length of pull adjustments; it also has a monolithic top Picatinny rail with side and under-barrel rails, and forward assist integrated into left-side charging handle.
+Other features include a folding stock, telescoping M4 Carbine style stocks, monolithic top Picatinny rail with side and under-barrel rails, and forward assist integrated into left-side charging handle.

 Operating mechanism

-The XCR employs a Kalashnikov type, gas operated action with the bolt carrier attached to a long-stroke gas piston; the gas chamber is located above the barrel.
+The XCR rifle utilizes a gas-operated action with a long-stroke gas piston, similar to the Kalashnikov design, and the gas chamber is positioned above the barrel.

-The proprietary bolt is a three-lug design that locks onto the barrel extension leaving the upper receiver unstressed.
-There is no need to check the headspace when changing barrels.
-A steel fixed ejector is attached to the inside of the receiver, held in place by two bolts.
-The manufacturer claims this design provides stronger ejection than what is offered on the AR-15's spring-loaded ejector design.
-The ejection pattern is to the two o'clock position of the operator, with an optimum distance of 15 ft to 20 ft depending on ammunition type and gas setting.
+Its proprietary bolt features a three-lug design, securely locking onto the barrel extension, which helps to keep the upper receiver unstressed.
+The design eliminates the need to check headspace when changing barrels.
+The rifle incorporates a steel fixed ejector inside the receiver, secured by two bolts, which the manufacturer claims results in stronger ejection compared to the AR-15's spring-loaded ejector.
+Ejection pattern occurs at the two o'clock position relative to the operator, with an optimal distance of 15 to 20 feet, depending on the ammunition type and gas setting.